 Homeowners’ associations and community associations offer a wide variety of attractive benefits to residents and prospective residents.
 However, because these associations require a significant amount of money invested into them by residents, some disagreements may quickly escalate into lawsuits.
 The most common lawsuits that HOAs faces are ones that involve either money or lifestyle issues.
-Here are four of the most common lawsuits that HOAs and community associations regularly face.
+From the office of Kevin Davis Insurance Services, here are four of the most common lawsuits that HOAs and community associations regularly face.

 1. Maintenance Neglect